 5.9.4 All annual leave accrued during the period of the external secondment will normally be taken prior to the staff member’s resumption of duty with the University.

 5.9.5 Long service leave will not normally be granted during a period of secondment.

 5.9.6 The staff member will continue to be subject to and is required to abide by the University’s Mission, Code of Conduct, and its other policies and procedures.

 5.9.7 The staff member will normally be responsible for her/his own travel and other incidental costs associated with the external secondment.

-All decisions in relation to the application of this policy must be in accordance with the relevant University Delegations.
+All decisions in relation to the application of this policy must be in accordance with the ACU Delegations of Authority Policy and Register.

 7. Policy Review

 The University may make changes to this policy from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about this Policy may forward her/his suggestions to the, Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this Policy may forward their suggestions to Human Resources.